pavel-demin/red-pitaya-notes/sdr-receiver.md

 A pre-built ExtIO plug-in for the Red Pitaya SDR receiver can be downloaded from [this link](https://googledrive.com/host/0B-t5klOOymMNfmJ0bFQzTVNXQ3RtWm5SQ2NGTE1hRUlTd3V2emdSNzN6d0pYamNILW83Wmc/ExtIO_RedPitaya.dll).

-In case of SDR#, the `ExtIO_RedPitaya.dll` file should be copied to the SDR# main directory and the program will recognize it automatically at start-up.
+For both SDR# and HDSDR, the `ExtIO_RedPitaya.dll` file should be copied to the directory where the program is installed and the program will recognize it automatically at start-up.

 SD card image
 -----